The bodyweight squat is a core exercise for strengthening the posterior chain.

 I can do the assisted, the counterweighted, a pure pistol, and the bench pistol.
 I can’t do the “advanced pistol” or the plyo, although with more practice I believe I’ll get there.

-Finally, i must recommend the goblet squat.
+But I do recommend the goblet squat.
 The goblet squat involves lifting a kettlebell or a dumbbell held at your chest for the purpose of increasing the weight.
 With a good sized dumbbell you can definitely build lots of size and strength–probably as much as possible without doing back-breaking barbell lifts at the gym.
 Here’s how they look:

 Who does bodyweight squats every day?